 The whole bottle is made of hygienic silicone, which ensures a high-temperature resistance and flexibility that other baby bottles don’t have.
 Medicine silicone is a very safe material!
 It is 100% free from chemicals like BPA, PVC, and Phthalate!

 The silicone is soft, skin-like, and squeezy.
 That offers a better grip and resemblance to the mother’s breasts, making babies more relaxed.

 The Comotomo is the best bottle for babies with bottle rejection issues!
 Its shape allows for easier passage from breast to bottle, and most babies who reject other bottles take the Comotomo baby bottle without any problems.

 Another advantage of soft silicon and the bottle’s wide-neck design is easy cleaning.
-You can clean it by hand without even use a brush!
+You can clean it by hand without even using a brush!
 Due to high-temperature resistance, it’s also microwave and dishwasher safe and can be sterilized in boiling water or sterilizers.

 Most babies experience colic or gas at a certain point.
 The Comotomo baby bottle doesn’t have built-in vents.
 But it does have a vented nipple, which eliminates unwanted air intake and reduces colic, spit-up, and gas equally good.
 I think that’s a great and helpful feature for any parent!

-Dr. Brown’s Natural Flow Baby Bottle
+Dr. Brown’s Natural Flow baby bottle

 - Type: narrow, anti-colic bottle